kptdev/kpt/docs/design-docs/08-package-variant.md

 In a manual CLI-based workflow, we would accomplish this as follows.
 ...

-With `PackageVariant`, we instead create the following resources:
+With PackageVariant, we instead create the following resources:
 ...

 ### Creating a Namespace Per Tenant